Wimmics/CovidOnTheWeb/doc/01-data-modeling.md

     covidpr:hasBody     <http://ns.inria.fr/covid19/f74923b3ce82c984a7ae3e0c2754c9e33c60554f#body_text>.
 ```

-## Article named entities
+## Named entities

 The named entities identified in an article are described as **annotations** using the **[Web Annotations Vocabulary](https://www.w3.org/TR/annotation-vocab/)**.
-Each annotation is a blank node consisting of the following information:
+Each annotation consists of the following information:
 - the article it is about (`schema:about`)
 - the annotation target (`oa:hasTarget`) describes the piece of text identified as a named entity as follows:
     - the source (`oa:hasSource`) is the part of the article where the named entity was detected